 A number of hotels and attractions within the city also provide conference and meeting facilities.

 There is a wide range of accommodation within Exeter, including top quality B&Bs, hotels, travel accommodation and hostels.

 The M5 finishes/starts on the ouskirts of Exeter, with easily signposted routes into the city, or to the nearest Park & Ride.

 The A330/A303 provides an excellent scenuc route into Exeter from Somerset, Dorset.

 Travelling to Exeter by rail couldn't be easier.

-Nearest port is Plymouth with links to northern Spain.
+Nearest port is Plymouth with links to northern Spain and France.

-Exeter International Airport is located 6 miles outside of Exeter and offers excellent ait links within the UK and Europe.
+Exeter Airport is located 6 miles outside of Exeter and offers excellent air links within the UK and Europe.